Appearance

 Power users can edit the strategy graph directly.

-• Open advanced channel controls for channel-level switches, prompt inclusion, lookback, and granularity.
+- Open advanced stream controls for prompt inclusion, lookback, and granularity.

-• Keep Asset Blocks limited to asset identity, enabled/paused state, latest-data review, and exchange links.
+- Keep Asset Blocks limited to asset identity, enabled/paused state, and exchange links.

 Control Organization